octodemo/pr-gatekeeper/README.md

 This action is a status check to validate if specific reviewers have provided approvals within your PR workflows.
 Repo owners/ admins can configure the following:
 - The minimum no. of approvals needed
 - The various groups and it's members and minimum no. of approvals within each group
-- _The action current supports only people and not GitHub teams_
+- _The action currently supports only people and not GitHub teams_

 ## How this action works
-This action is triggered every time some change is made to the pull request (see [workflow example](#Workflow-config])).
+This action is triggered every time some change is made to the pull request (see [workflow example](#Workflow-config)).
 It checks whether the review and approval status of the pull request meets the policy described in the [action's config](#Action-config), and sets the result to a commit status named "PR Gatekeeper Status".

 ![screenshot](./images/commit-status.png)
 You can enforce the review policy described in [action's config](#Action-config) by setting this "PR Gatekeeper Status" as required in the protected branch settings.